bgunnarsson/toaster/packages/toaster/README.md

 The library dispatches custom events when a toast is added or removed:

 * `toaster:added`Fired when a new toast is added.
-* `toaster::removed` Fired when a toast is removed from the DOM.
+* `toaster:removed` Fired when a toast is removed from the DOM.

 <details>
 <summary>Code</summary>